Editions

 -

 Implement an authentication gateway.
 When the end user clicks the link to an issue, code on your web server must validate whether the user has access to the selected issue.
 If access is granted, your code must generate a cryptographically signed RichieSSO sign-on URL which points to the Richie authentication gateway server and redirect the user to that URL.
-Generating these links is described in this document.
+(This document describes how to do this.)

 For simple use cases where you wish to display only the latest issue on your site and prefer not to implement the cryptographic operations for generating RichieSSO URLs yourself, a simplified interface is also available.
 See section Remote RichieSSO link generation for details.